Learn more about Allen County by contacting Ellen Cutter, vice president of economic development at Greater Fort Wayne Inc.Email Allen County

 Here’s a quick snapshot of Allen County’s largest cities:

 While Fort Wayne has a wide variety of core industries, we hold a special place for our insurance industry.
 Several insurance companies were founded in Fort Wayne, giving the area more than 100 years of history and expertise.
-Major employers in our insurance sector include Lincoln Financial, Brotherhood Mutual, Medical Protective, and Ash Brokerage, which recently invested $19.6 million in the company’s new downtown Fort Wayne headquarters.
+Major employers in our insurance sector include Lincoln Financial, Brotherhood Mutual, Med Pro and Ash Brokerage, which invested $19.6 million in the company’s new downtown Fort Wayne headquarters.
 Fort Wayne’s educational institutions greatly benefit these target industries as well as our regional businesses.
-Fort Wayne is home to Indiana University-Purdue University Fort Wayne, Indiana Tech, Ivy Tech Community College, as well as the largest concentration of New Tech schools in the Midwest.
+Fort Wayne is home to Purdue University Fort Wayne, Indiana Tech, Ivy Tech Community College, as well as the largest concentration of New Tech schools in the Midwest.

-Fort Wayne’s large population of more than 250,000 people can enjoy an exciting and vibrant downtown area with several financial institutions, a nationally recognized zoo, a state-of-the-art convention center, parks, museums, theaters, sidewalk cafes, and fine dining establishments.
+Fort Wayne residents can enjoy an exciting and vibrant downtown area with several financial institutions, a nationally recognized zoo, a state-of-the-art convention center, parks, museums, theaters, sidewalk cafes and fine dining establishments.

-In 2015, Fort Wayne was named one of the best cities for people 35 and under, one of the most caring cities in the nation, and one of the best cities to start a business.
-Downtown Fort Wayne has an expansive skyline with new retail spaces, condos, and apartments ready for city dwellers.
+Fort Wayne was named one of the best cities for young talent, one of the most caring cities in the nation, and one of the best cities to start a business.
+Downtown Fort Wayne has an expansive skyline with new retail spaces, condos and apartments ready for city dwellers.
 There is also a growing arts campus, the No. 1 ballpark in the minor leagues, cafes, live music, and nightlife.
 If you’re looking for a big-city feel without all the traffic, Fort Wayne is the place for you.

 Found on the east side of Allen County, near the Indiana-Ohio line, Woodburn is a growing community.
 Woodburn is home to a BF Goodrich plant, which employs a large number of Allen County’s manufacturing employees.
-Also located here is the Woodburn Industrial Park, with seven different lots available in varying sizes for business to build on.
-Woodburn is located next to US 24, the connecting highway for the Fort to Port improvement project.
-This project allows Fort Wayne to have ease of access to Ohio’s port, Toledo, via US 24.
+Woodburn is located next to U.S. 24, the connecting highway for the Fort to Port improvement project.
+This project allows Fort Wayne to have ease of access to Ohio’s port, Toledo, via U.S. 24.
 Fort to Port is providing much more reliable shipping methods for industries such as manufacturing in areas like Woodburn.

 Whether you are looking for the hustle and bustle of downtown life, a family-friendly neighborhood, or a scenic home along a backcountry county road, Allen County is a great fit, with opportunities to grow personally and professionally.